Bargaining Unit: Office and Clerical Employee Unit

 - Coordinates District activities related to land use and planning on District owned lands.

-- Operates a computer terminal and a variety of software and programs used to make engineering calculations, including maintenance and updates of software, monitoring data entry, and recognizing and correcting errors in the data base.
+- Operates a computer and a variety of software and programs used to make engineering calculations, monitoring data entry, and recognizing and correcting errors in databases.

 - Assists management in the preparation and administration of departmental budgets.

-- Prepares grant applications to fund District projects.
+- Prepares grant applications and administers funds awarded to District projects.

 - Performs other duties as assigned.

 Education and Experience: Any combination of equivalent education and experience that has led to the acquisition of the knowledge required by the position.
 A typical way of acquiring the knowledge would be: